 Data/Parameter DLF

 Data unit %

 Description Displacement leakage factor

-Equations N/A
+Equations Section 5.3.3.2

 Source of data Estimated and justified by project proponent

 Value applied To be determined by project

 Justification of choice of data or description of measurement methods and procedures applied Project proponent to determine based on the extent of implementation of deforestation mitigation activities and the expected impact of activities on leakage

-Purpose of data Calculation of ex ante emission reductions
+Purpose of data Calculation of leakage

 Comments Must be tied to EA{EF,t}

 Data/Parameter EA {EF,t}

 Data unit %

 Description Ex ante effectiveness of halting baseline emissions in year t

-Equations N/A
+Equations Section 5.3.2.1

 Source of data Estimated and justified by project proponent

 Value applied To be determined by project

 Justification of choice of data or description of measurement methods and procedures applied Project proponent to determine based on the extent of implementation of deforestation mitigation activities and the expected impact of activities on baseline deforestation

-Purpose of data Calculation of ex ante emission reductions

-Comments None

-Data/Parameter t {alpha=10%} Data unit unitless Description Value of the Student's t-distribution for a two-sided 90 percent confidence interval Equations (11), (28), (29), (57), (58) Source of data Common statistical tables or software Value applied A value of 1.6449 may be used for analyses involving large samples (for instance, activity data estimates); the t value corresponding to the number of degrees of freedom should be used for cases involving small samples (e.g., carbon stock estimates).
+Purpose of data Calculation of project emissions Comments None Data/Parameter t {alpha=10%} Data unit unitless Description Value of the Student's t-distribution for a two-sided 90 percent confidence interval Equations Section 5.3.1.3, (11), (28), (29), (57), (58) Source of data Common statistical tables or software Value applied A value of 1.6449 may be used for analyses involving 50 or more samples (for instance, activity data estimates); the t value corresponding to the number of degrees of freedom should be used for cases involving less than 50 samples (e.g., carbon stock estimates).
 Determined by project.
 Justification of choice of data or description of measurement methods and procedures applied Based on the central limit theorem, sample estimates are assumed to approach a normal distribution, from which a confidence interval can be constructed.
 The Student's t distribution is used to allow for small sample sizes.
 Purpose of data Calculation of baseline emissions; Calculation of project emissions Comments None

-Data/Parameter t {alpha=66.6%} Data unit unitless Description Value of the Student's t-distribution for a one-sided 66.66 percent confidence interval Equations (11), (29), (58) Source of data Common statistical tables or software Value applied A value of 0.4307 may be used for analyses involving large samples (for instance, activity data estimates); the t value corresponding to the number of degrees of freedom should be used for cases involving small samples (e.g., carbon stock estimates).
+Data/Parameter t {alpha=66.6%} Data unit unitless Description Value of the Student's t-distribution for a one-sided 66.66 percent confidence interval Equations (11), (29), (58) Source of data Common statistical tables or software Value applied A value of 0.4307 may be used for analyses with 50 or more samples (for instance, activity data estimates); the t value corresponding to the number of degrees of freedom should be used for cases involving fewer than 50 samples (e.g., carbon stock estimates).
 Determined by project.
 Justification of choice of data or description of measurement methods and procedures applied Based on the central limit theorem, sample estimates are assumed to approach a normal distribution, from which a confidence interval can be constructed.
 The Student's t distribution is used to allow for small sample sizes.
 Purpose of data Calculation of baseline emissions; Calculation of project emissions Comments None